affordablemobiles/GServerlessSupportLaravel/README.md

 This library is designed for homogeneous operation between the Standard Environment and the Flexible Environment.

-*Note: we only intent to support Laravel LTS releases, with this version targeted specifically at **Laravel 5.5 LTS***
+*Note: we only intend to support Laravel LTS releases, with this version targeted specifically at **Laravel 5.5 LTS***

 ## Functionality
 * StackDriver Logging integration